Tyrrrz/CliWrap/Readme.md

 Those events are:

-- `StartedCommandEvent` -- received just once, when the command starts executing.
-Contains the process ID.
+- `StartedCommandEvent` -- received just once, when the command starts executing (contains process ID)
-- `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to the output stream.
-Contains the text as string.
+- `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to the output stream (contains the text as string)
-- `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to the error stream.
-Contains the text as string.
+- `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to the error stream (contains the text as string)
-- `ExitedCommandEvent` -- received just once, when the command finishes executing.
-Contains the exit code.
+- `ExitedCommandEvent` -- received just once, when the command finishes executing (contains exit code)

 To execute a command as a _pull-based_ event stream, use the `ListenAsync()` extension method: